Esukhia/teachingtibetan.com/docs/mediation/concepts-construct-meaning.md

 <!-- div:right-panel -->

-> Can summarise in writing (in Language B) the information and arguments contained in texts (in Language A) on subjects of general or personal interest.
+> Can organise the work in a straightforward collaborative task by stating the aim and explaining in a simple manner the main issue that needs to be resolved.
+Can use questions, comments and simple reformulations to maintain the focus of a discussion.